Record Paid Electricity Journal Entry by

 Instead of debiting the electricity expense, can we credit the expenses?

-For this, we need to understand the nature of the account and the group under which it falls for determining whether we need to debit or credit.
+To do this, we need to understand the nature of the account and the group under which it falls to determine whether we need to debit or credit it.

-There are three broad categories of the accounts – Personal, Real and Nominal Account.
+There are three broad categories of accounts: Personal, Real, and Nominal.
 So, we need to determine the Category of each GL in the transaction to apply the respective accounting rules.

-This transaction involves two accounts – Electricity GL and Bank GL accounts.
+This transaction involves two accounts – the Electricity GL and the Bank GL accounts.

-The electricity account is an expenses account and falls under Nominal Account Category.
-Per Nominal Account Golden rules of accounting, debit all the expenses and losses, and credit all the incomes and gains.
+The electricity account is an expense account and falls under the Nominal Account Category.
+Per the Nominal Account, the golden rules of accounting are to debit all expenses and losses and credit all incomes and gains.
 So, we need to debit the electricity account in the journal entry.

-Bank Account is a Real account.
-Per Golden rules of accounting, debit what comes in and credit what goes out.
+The Bank Account is a Real account.
+Per the Golden accounting rules, debit what comes in and credit what goes out.
 So, we need to credit the bank account in the entry.

 Runners Insight:

-If you want to gain a good understanding of how to record the routine monthly expenses, refer to the topics – rent paid and telephone charges.
+If you want to gain a good understanding of how to record routine monthly expenses, refer to the topics of rent paid and telephone charges.

 Alternative Treatment:

-Accounting does not have any rules except the golden rules.
-So, there is a lot of flexibility regarding accounting a particular transaction .
-The alternative treatment for electricity journal entry is below.
+Accounting has no rules except the golden rules, so there is a lot of flexibility regarding accounting for a particular transaction.
+The alternative treatment for an electricity journal entry is below.

 1) Accruing the Electricity Expenses

 Electricity expenses and Electricity Payable are the two GLs here.
-We already have an understanding relating to the electricity expenses.
-So, let’s move on to the Electricity Payable.
-It’s a Liability account and relates to the Personal Account.
+We already understood electricity expenses, so let’s move on to Electricity Payable.
+It’s a Liability account related to the Personal Account.

-Per Golden rules of accounting, debit the receiver and credit the payer.
+Per the Golden accounting rules, debit the receiver and credit the payer.
 So, we need to credit the Electricity payable account.

 2) Paid Electricity Journal entry